richard-flint/wordle_solver/README.md

 # Wordle Solver (Flask App)
-This is a simple web application that helps users solve the Guardian's daily [Wordle puzzle] (https://www.nytimes.com/games/wordle).
-It currently allows users to select one of three backend algorithms:
+This is a simple web application that helps users solve the Guardian's daily [Wordle puzzle](https://www.nytimes.com/games/wordle/).
+The web app currently allows users to select one of three backend algorithms:
-* Random: This methods generates a random next guess from the list of possible words.
+* **Random:** This methods generates a random next guess from the list of possible words.
 This is perhaps the simplest possible method for solving Wordle.
-* Rank: This method finds the frequency of each letter within the list of remaining possible words, and uses this information to rank the remaining possible words
+* **Rank:** This method finds the frequency of each letter within the list of remaining possible words, and uses this information to rank the remaining possible words.
-* Brute Force Simple: This method finds the word that generates the shortest next list of remaining possible words.
+* **Brute Force Simple:** This method finds the word that generates the shortest next list of remaining possible words.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.